 TrapsVdiTool "-i:c:\temp\sig file.csv" -v -wThe Traps VDI Tool requests verdicts for the hashes in the c:\temp\sig file.csv input file from the default ESM Server, and creates the cache file only after it has received verdicts for all hashes.
 Note the file path is enclosed in quotes because the filename contains a space.

 TrapsVdiTool -m:passwordThe Traps VDI Tool identifies the golden image as a VDI instance without performing hash checks.

-Configure the Golden Image
+Configure the Golden Image for Non-Persistent VDI

-Set Up Non-Persistent VDI
+Set Up a Non-Persistent VDI

 VDI Installation Considerations

 VDI Installation Considerations Optimize the default session policy on the VDI test pool to assure stable session spawning when the VDI is recompiled.
 Every new ...